Which one do you think is better: single child or siblings?

 According to the Australian Institute of Family Studies, back in 1986, most women were more likely to have given birth to two children.
 However, women were still more likely to have had three or more children than to have had two children.
 It was the most common trend back in 2006.
 However, these days, most families in Australia have two children.
 But the number of women who had given birth to a single child increased progressively from 8% to 13% in 2006.

-Advantages of “only child”
+Advantages of having “single child”

 Whether you want to have only child or siblings is one of the major debatable topics even to this century.
 There is a myth that an only child is often more selfish than someone who has siblings.
 People believe that they’re spoiled and lonely.
 But the truth is: Children being their first and foremost priority, parents usually try new & innovative activities, thus spending quality time with her.
 When they find it challenging to get involved in the child’s world of imaginary creations and activities, they tend to find a solution to involve & engage the child in their own world like taking them to movies, going to game arcades, or enjoying rides at amusement parks, etc., more often than usual.
 This brings the child much closer to her parents and helps the family’s bond grow even stronger.

-Disadvantages of being an “only child”
+Disadvantages of being “single child”

-One of the most noticeable difficulties that an only child faces is the feeling of loneliness.
+One of the most noticeable difficulties that an single child faces is the feeling of loneliness.
 With no other child of her age at home to share her favorite toys with or to fight for a few extra bites of food, she tends to seek even more attention from the parents.
 The situation becomes furthermore tricky when both the parents are working.

 However, if the parents maintain a friendly relationship with the child and spend ample time with her, they can surely fill in her sibling’s space with a little more effort and affection.
 Does your child’s school teacher often complain about your little one not being able to share or mingle with any of her classmates?
 Then that’s another challenge with an only child.
 And who can blame her?
 Think of a child who has spent most of his time with his parents and not with any brother or sister of his age group.
 Such a child will find it a bit hard to interact with others when she starts going to school.